memgraph/documentation/pages/custom-query-modules/python/understanding-music-with-modules.md

----
-id: understanding-music-with-modules
-title: Exploring a music social network
-sidebar_label: Exploring a music social network
+# Exploring a music social network
----

 This article is part of a series intended to show users how to use Memgraph on real-world data and, by doing so, retrieve some interesting and useful